MrScripty/Studio-Whip/README.md

 ## System Requirments
 **Sytem reqirments are almost entirly dependent on what AI models you choose**.
 There are [MANY](https://huggingface.co/) model choices.
 For the fastest user experience it is recomended to **use combinations of models specific for what you are doing that can be simutaniously loaded** as Studio Whip utalizes multiple models to provide various functionality.
 If multiple models do not fit in memory together they are still usable but will run slower.

-These are general guidlines for a good user experience using local models with at least one LLM and an image generation model simutaniously loaded.
-It does not represent the best possible single models the hardware is capable of using.

 System requirments can be dramaticly decreased if utalizing cloud API services in Studio Whip such as [OpenRouter](https://openrouter.ai/) for LLM's and/or [Together.ai](https://www.together.ai/) for images and audio.
 Some models may even be availible for free (with limitations).

+These general guidlines are meant for a good user experience utalizing local models with at least one LLM and an image generation model simutaniously loaded.
+It does not represent the best possible single models that can be used, or the best model choice for your unique creative style.

 - AI TOPS are measured as FP8.
 - [See Passmark Ratings of CPU's](https://www.cpubenchmark.net/high_end_cpus.html)